codewitch-honey-crisis/ttgo_fire_arduino/README.md

-# Freenove Fire
+# TTGO Fire

 A brief demo of htcw_gfx and htcw_uix under Arduino

-Uses the Freenove ESP32S3 Development Kit
+Uses the Lilygo TTGO T1 Display Development Kit

-The .c file is ESP-IDF oriented but works fine under Arduino.
+Requires htcw_uix and htcw_lcd_miser to be installed